MKiperszmid/Tasky/README.md

 - SplashScreen that redirects based whether the user is logged in or not.
 - Home Screen showcasing Events, Reminders and Tasks.
 - Event, Task and Reminder create, update, and delete.
+- Create and edit Events, including details such as title, time, and attendees.
 - Detail Screen for each Agenda Item Type, each with it's own settings.
 - Save on both API and DB.
 - Sync to the API in case of Offline usage.